 Veneers from Dr. Mobasser last a long time, he has over 35 years of experience and knowledge with veneers, and some of his veneers are still looking great and functioning well over 32 years!
 As you may have heard, cosmetic dentistry is as much an art as it is a science.

-Why patients need to redo veneers?
+Why do patients need to redo veneers?

 Your cosmetic needs must be addressed.
-In some occasions, he may do a mockup in your mouth and in other occasions a full wax-up is required from his private master ceramist to show you what you are going to attain.
+On some occasions, he may do a mockup in your mouth, and on other occasions, a full wax-up is required from his private master ceramist to show you what you are going to attain.

 However, Dr. Mobasser can use any kind of porcelain veneers, and possibly combine them to give you what you want.
-It will be brighter, whiter, basically, the potential of your current smile can be designed by him and his team of master ceramist to give you your dream smile.
+It will be brighter, whiter, basically, the potential of your current smile can be designed by him and his team of master ceramists to give you your dream smile.

-What is better porcelain or Zerconia veneers?
+What is better porcelain or Zirconia veneers?

 Zirconia Veneers Pros and Cons

 Considered to essentially be fracture-resistant, you won’t’ have to worry about these veneers breaking in your mouth.
 While many other kinds of veneers may be quite strong, there’s very little that’s quite as strong as these zirconia veneers.